joyceagong/fhir-patient-finder-synthea/README.md

 # fhir-patient-finder

 This is a FHIR web application written in Python and using Flask as the backend.
-It can only be used for synthea datasets.

-Following are the server port number and their respective datasets
+Following are the FHIR server port numbers and the datasets hosted on that ports.

 ```
 9090 -> synthea10 (demo dataset)